neogeno/shango-lightning-wallet/README.md

 Here are the points why we chose to use the cloud for the back-end:

 - **AWS is more secure than on premise servers.** There is a prevailing myth that cloud services are 'insecure'.
 However, from my research and experience, AWS have invested a lot into security and even promoting block chain technology according to the links below, making it an internationally certified choice used by Fortune 500 companies who handle the most sensitive data including healthcare and financial information.
 These are industrial strength facilities with fire suppression, tight physical security, multi site redundancies and monitored 24x7 by a dedicated team.
 Do you actually think your own server or phone is just as safe?
+If running home servers was the most reliable way to go wouldn't all major corporations run their web servers at home too?

 - **Your home is not a datacenter.** Running your own node may give you a false sense of security and censorship resistance when in reality your local ISP and telecom providers will shut down your service if the law requires them to do so.
-Moreover, you can more easily be a victim of social engineering, loss of battery power and data anytime on your device and suffer intrusions via your WIFI.
+Moreover, you can more easily be a victim of loss of battery power, crashes and lose data anytime on your device, not to mention suffer intrusions via your WIFI.
 Most of your devices also aren't security hardended and don't just run LND, so any other software installed could be compromising your machine/device already without you knowing.
 Granted if you are a security expert you can do a lot to prevent casual hacks but not all of us can or want to do this.
+Trusting yourself when you're not fully trained is like putting money under your mattress and saying it's safer than a bank.

-- **High Availability worldwide** Apart from the obvious benefit of being able to keep your node up and access it when you travel, we found that most of the 2 billion unbanked population reside in developing countries, where their local power and communications infrastructure is unstable and where the government has a strong hand in all central services.
+- **High Availability worldwide** Apart from the obvious benefit of being able to keep your node up and access it 24x7 when you travel, we found that most of the 2 billion unbanked population reside in developing countries, where their local power and communications infrastructure is unstable and where the government has a strong hand in all central services.
 Relying on a local server or phone node to conduct transactions would not be reliable or even legal in most cases.

 - **There is no 100% perfect solution.** AWS is NOT unhackable, centralised cloud providers and for that matter, your local ISP/Telecom provider is not 100% censorship resistant and cloud solutions are not for everyone.
 We get it.
 But the chances of you losing money are far less with a global cloud provider, and if they get hacked, at least you will be in the same boat as giants like Verizon and Netflix who together with you have a strong case suing them for hacking damages rather than trying to get back your funds you lost from your home Windows PC.
 So the question is, which newspaper headline would you rather read: ```Amazon servers hacked with $XX Millions in losses``` or  ```Guy loses his life savings in Bitcoin stored on his PC``` ??